 Named a TDN Rising Star after striding nearly nine lengths clear on his debut over six furlongs at Saratoga, he then graduated to Gr.1 company in the Champagne Stakes over a mile at Belmont, this time having nearly three lengths to spare.
 Although a stress fracture put him on the side lines for several months, Jack Christopher returned better than ever at three.
 A clear-cut victory in the Gr.2 Pat Day Mile Stakes acted as an ideal prep for the Gr.1 Woody Stephens Stakes over seven furlongs at Belmont, in which Jack Christopher strolled home by ten lengths.
 The H. Allen Jerkens Memorial at Saratoga proved a second Gr.1 victory over seven furlongs.
 Sandwiched between these Gr.1 successes was an honorable third in the Gr.1 Haskell Stakes over a mile and an eight.

-Jack Christopher is inbred 4x4 to two-time Champion Sire STORM CAT, who was also champion sire of juveniles on six occasions.
+Jack Christopher is inbred 4x4 to champion sire STORM CAT.
 Further lines of STORM CAT are an option, as Speightstown has Gr.2 and Gr.3 winners inbred 3x3 to STORM CAT and a Gr.1 winner inbred 3x4.
-Munnings also has Graded winners out of grand-daughters of STORM CAT, sired by TABASCO CAT, FREUD, GIANT’S CAUSEWAY and AFTER MARKET.
-SCAT DADDY mares should help reinforce Jack Christopher’s 2YO ability.
+Munnings also has Graded winners out of grand-daughters of STORM CAT, sired by FORESTRY, TABASCO CAT, FREUD, GIANT’S CAUSEWAY and AFTER MARKET.

-There is also no obstacle to adding another line of UNBRIDLED, who will be back in the fifth generation of Jack Christopher’s foals.
-Munnings also has black-type winners from the GONE WEST, SMART STRIKE, FORTY NINER and KINGMAMBO branches of the MR PROSPECTOR line.
-Munnings’ 2021 2YO Gr.1 winner EDA has a dam by LEMON DROP KID, while he has a Gr.2 winner, Venetian Harbor, out of a mare by STREET CRY and a Gr.2-placed filly with a dam by STREET SENSE.
+There’s no obstacle to adding another line of UNBRIDLED, who will be back in the fifth generation of Jack Christopher’s foals.
+Munnings also has Stakes winners from the GONE WEST, SMART STRIKE, FORTY NINER and KINGMAMBO branches of the MR PROSPECTOR line.
+Munnings’ 2021 2yo Gr.1 winner EDA has a dam by LEMON DROP KID.

-Munnings sired the Gr.2 winners Finite and Bonny South from daughters of champion sire TAPIT, as well as a Gr.3 winner from an A.P.
+Munnings sired the Gr.2 winners Finite and Bonny South from daughters of TAPIT, as well as a Gr.3 winner from an A.P.
 INDY mare.
-His statistics stand at 22% black-type winners from TAPIT mares and 25% from A.P.
+His statistics stand at 14% SWs from TAPIT mares and 25% from A.P.
 INDY mares.
-Speightstown’s Gr.1 winner Lexitonian is another out of a TAPIT mare.
-Munnings also has 43% black-type winners out of mares by A.P.
-INDY’s son FLATTER and his five foals out of mares by BERNARDINI include Gr.2 winner Scaramouche, so Jack Christopher is well worth trying with mares from the A.P.
-INDY line.
+Munnings also has 43% SWs out of mares by A.P.
+INDY’s son FLATTER and his five starters out of mares by BERNARDINI include Gr.2 winner Scaramouche.

 Munnings sired I’m A Chatterbox from a grand-daughter of DANZIG.
 He also has Graded winners out of daughters of HARD SPUN and BELONG TO ME, while Speightstown sired the Gr.1 winners Jersey Town and Seek Again from mares by BELONG TO ME and DANEHILL.

-Munnings has a Gr.2 winner with a dam by EL PRADO and he also has black-type winners with ARTIE SCHILLER and MEDAGLIA D’ORO mares.
-Speightstown has an excellent record with MEDAGLIA D’ORO mares, with the Gr.1 winners Rock Fall, Olympiad and Competitionofideas among his seven black-type winners (16%).
+Munnings has a Gr.2 winner with a dam by EL PRADO and he also has four Stakes winners with mares by MEDAGLIA D’ORO.
+Speightstown has an outstanding record with MEDAGLIA D’ORO mares, with the Gr.1 winners Prince of Monaco, Rock Fall, Olympiad and Competitionofideas among his nine black-type winners (14%).